scheidelg/SANS-Class-Redirect-Template/Instructions.md

 10. Go back to the GitHub repository settings and enable 'Enforce HTTPS'.

-    If the option is "not yet available for your site because the certificate has not finished being issued," then try again in a few hours.
+    If the option is "unavailable for your site because a certificate has not yet been issued for your domain," then try again in a few hours.
 GitHub says "please allow 24 hours"; it's usually much less than that.

 11. Browse to http:\/\/\<DN\>.scheidel.net and confirm it redirects to https:\/\/\<DN\>.scheidel.net and the correct OneNote notebook.